Investigating and Designing for Trust in AI-powered Code Generation Tools: Study 2: How to support developers to evaluate the trustworthiness of AI tools?

 At the same time, it can be challenging for users to interpret the statistics shown on the dashboard.
-For example, D9 worried that: ``\textit{I also need to analyze the correlation and causation, the statistical numbers.
+For example, P9 worried that: ``\textit{I also need to analyze the correlation and causation, the statistical numbers.
 I think it's just put into many works to developers}.''
-Therefore, in addition to the numbers, users prefer more actionable insights.
-D2 wished that the dashboard can not only tells users ``\textit{how users used things},'' but also ``\textit{how to use something},'' by including some actionable tips how to use Copilot in unobtrusive ways.
+In addition to the numbers, P7 prefers more actionable insights: ``\textit{it's the performance of the Copilot, not my performance, so there's nothing that I can change just based on this...to improve working efficiency with the Copilot.}'' Similarly, P2 wished that the dashboard could not only tell users ``\textit{how users used things},'' but also ``\textit{how to use something},'' by including some actionable tips on how to use Copilot in unobtrusive ways.
 In addition, participants were concerned about potential privacy issues, especially for workplace surveillance when tracking telemetry data.
-For example, D12 worried that organizations will use the tracked data to evaluate employees: ``\textit{It's scary if this feature can be used by those companies in evaluating how good the programmers are.
-They will just fire those programmers with bad coding skills}.''
+For example, P12 worried that organizations would use the tracked data to evaluate employees.